wp-plugins/oik-nivo-slider/readme.txt

 == Upgrade Notice ==
 = 1.7 =
+* Version 1.7 requires oik v1.16 or higher
-* Requires oik v1.17(.1122.1709) for thumbnail navigation support
+* For thumbnail navigation support you will need oik v1.17(.1122.1709)
-* Requires oik v1.17.1128 for custom boxCols or boxRows settings
+* For custom values for boxCols or boxRows for box transition effects you will need oik v1.17(.1128)

 = 1.6 =
 * Version 1.6 should be used with oik version 1.16.